trezzuri/erpnext-docs/docs/en/setting-up/email/email-domain.md

 # Email Domain

-**The `Email Domain` is the display name of an email network/service account you're setting up for your email services in ERPnext.**
+**The `Email Domain` is the display name of an email network/service account you're setting up for your email services in SOMA.**

 You can skip to [Email Account](/docs/en/setting-up/email/email-account) creation if you are using one of the services listed [here](/docs/en/setting-up/email/email-inbox#2-create-an-email-domain).

-You can configure Email Domains in ERPNext for easy setup of all Email Accounts.
+You can configure Email Domains in SOMA for easy setup of all Email Accounts.
 To find Email Domain settings go to: